WillemB2104/WillemB2104.github.io/_pages/research.md

 the course their illness takes and how they respond to treatment.
 This heterogeneity is one of the central problems in psychiatry.
-If two patients look very different clinically, why should we expect them to share the same underlying (neuro)biology, or to benefit from the same treatment?
+If two patients look very different clinically, why should we expect them to share the same underlying neurobiology, or to benefit from the same treatment?

 My research asks whether brain and other biological measurements can help move psychiatry from population-level descriptions toward **individualised,